Shreyannsh/GOODmusic/README.md

-# good
+# Good Music
-Created with CodeSandbox
+App created with CodeSandbox and reactJs to get the list of songs of specific genre of my choice.